-Looking for one of the most common questions asked on this site?
-People employed in Human Resources want to make a career change in HR.
+People employed in Human Resources who want to know how to make a career change in HR frequently ask for advice about making the change.
 They are stymied by their current employer, their knowledge about what to do, and the job market.
-Here are thoughts on what people who want a career change can do.
+These are thoughts about what people who want to make a career change in the HR field can do.

-Human Resources Response: Being labeled as the disabilities guy is tough to break out of, but your best, first chance for a career change in Human Resources is always with an employer who already appreciates you and your work.
-Here are my recommendations about what you can do now to pursue a career change in HR.
+But your best, first chance to pursue a career change in HR, is always to start with your current employer.
+Assuming you are successfully employed, your employer already appreciates you and your work.
+Here are additional recommendations about what you can do now to pursue a career change in HR.

 Sit down with your current boss and tell him or her that you need the opportunity to expand your horizons into a broader role in HR.
 Tell your employer that you have more to offer than is tapped in your current role.
-Make sure that you emphasize what your employer will obtain by helping you to expand your role.
+Just as you would if you asked your employer for a pay raise, make sure that you emphasize what your employer will gain by helping you to expand your role.

 Once you have emphasized what is in the career change for your employer, state that you'd like to develop a career plan to accomplish a transition.
 Depending on your boss’s willingness to work with you on a career change in HR, your education and other paths to a more diversified career may become clearer.

 Third, you need to talk with people in your area who are working in HR.
 They will know what the norm is where you live and work.
-How much of your competition for jobs have certifications?
+How much of the competition for the jobs you want have earned certifications?
 What other kinds of education or experience might be helpful and allow you to get your foot in the door in other companies in a different HR role?